Can we prescribe the physical parameters of multiple black holes?: Preliminaries

 Here, $\widehat D_i$ denotes the covariant derivative operator associated with $\widehat \gamma_{ij}$ and

 The variables $\widehat N^i,\widehat \gamma_{ij}, \boldsymbol\kappa$ and $\interior{\rm\bf K}_{ij}$ are unconstrained whence they are freely specifiable throughout $\Sigma$.
 The well-posedness of the coupled system (\ref{bern_pde})--(\ref{ort_const_n}) is guaranteed if (\ref{bern_pde}) is uniformly parabolic.
 It was shown in \cite{racz_constraints} that this happens in those subregions of $\Sigma$ where $\instar{K}$ is either strictly positive or negative.
-Furthermore, as $\instar{K}$ depends on the freely specifiable fields $\widehat \gamma_{ij}$ and $\widehat N^i$ exclusively, its sign (at least locally) is adjustable according to the needs of specific problems to be solved \cite{racz_constraints,racz_bh_ID}.
+Note also that, as $\instar{K}$ depends on the freely specifiable fields $\widehat \gamma_{ij}$ and $\widehat N^i$ exclusively, the sign of $\instar{K}$ (at least locally) is adjustable according to the needs of specific problems to be solved \cite{racz_constraints,racz_bh_ID}.

 Note that, in addition to the freely specifiable variables, on one of the $\rho=const$ level surfaces initial data has also to be chosen for the constrained variables \cite{racz_constraints}.
-Once this has been done, i.e.\;smooth data has been chosen for $\widehat N, {\rm\bf k}{}_{i}$ and ${\rm\bf K}^l{}_{l}$, then unique smooth solution exists to (\ref{bern_pde})--(\ref{ort_const_n}) in the domain of dependence of that $\rho=const$ level surface.
+Once this has been done, i.e.\;smooth data has been chosen for $\widehat N, {\rm\bf k}{}_{i}$ and ${\rm\bf K}^l{}_{l}$, then a unique smooth solution exists to (\ref{bern_pde})--(\ref{ort_const_n}) in the domain of dependence of that $\rho=const$ level surface.
+This, in general, can be seen to be global as the hyperbolic part of the system, see (\ref{par_const_n}) and (\ref{ort_const_n}), is linear in ${\rm\bf k}{}_{i}$ and ${\rm\bf K}^l{}_{l}$.
 It is also important that the fields $h_{ij}$ and $K_{ij}$ that can be reconstructed from such a solution, and from the freely specifiable fields, do satisfy the Hamiltonian and momentum constraints (\ref{expl_eh}) and (\ref{expl_em}).